-Are investor-owned private companies getting the most out of their boards?
-How might a fresh look at the board’s role better equip investor-owned companies for marketplace challenges, unforeseen risks, and outsized opportunities?
+Are private family-owned and investor-owned companies getting the most out of their boards?
+How might a fresh look at the board’s role better equip these companies for marketplace challenges, unforeseen risks, and outsized opportunities?
 Indeed, the spotlight on private company governance has never been brighter, as venture capital and private equity investors look to drive growth and efficiency on both new acquisitions and current portfolio companies.

 Join us for a roundtable discussion on how directors, investors, and executives can align on board composition, skills, and processes to help their companies better prepare for the long term, including transitions and transactions.
 The roundtable will be led by Ari Weinberg from the KPMG Board Leadership Center and Paul Street of Hawley Troxell and include insights from Building a Foundation for Growth: Governance in Investor-Owned Private Companies from the NACD Director’s Handbook Series.